AyoungYa/scenarios/python/challenge-area-calculation/finish.md

 # Summary

-In this challenge, you learned How to use classes, subclasses, input, and output in Python.
+In this challenge you have learnt how to use classes, subclasses, input and output in Python.